 Harrison’s Garden is part of Trust New Art, the National Trust’s contemporary arts programme which invites visitors to experience our places from a different perspective.
 After it leaves Nostell on Sunday 9 July, Harrison’s Garden will then appear at Castle Drogo in Devon, Gunby Hall in Lincolnshire and Penrhyn Castle in Wales, with each place adding 500 more clocks to the total.

 Love contemporary art?
 Head to the Trust New Art website to see all upcoming installations, exhibitions and events.

 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
 Living in the UK but working internationally for 19 years, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
 Find out more at www.lukejerram.com

-Harrison’s Garden was originally commissioned by Connect! and presented over 5 days at the Thelma Hulbert Gallery in 2015.
-This initial installation displayed 1,000 clocks, featured in the above video.
-We can't wait to discover what 2,000 look and sound like in the historic rooms at Nostell.
+Harrison’s Garden was originally commissioned by Connect! and presented over 5 days at the Thelma Hulbert Gallery in 2015 with installation of 1,000 clocks.